IamIGI/sentiment-analysis/README.md

 - 🇬🇧 The documentation required the form submission button to have the text "Analizuj", so the Polish language, so I went with the flow and the entire application has an interface in Polish, but I would like to point out that the LLM used for text analysis does not cope very well with phrases in Polish, which is why I wrestled with the idea of ​​changing the interface language to English a few times... which would suggest entering phrases in that language.

-- When establishing connections on the client side, the authorization token is visible in the headers, so I decided to use a proxy - the svelte server acts as an intermediary in the request between the client and the API, thanks to which the token is not visible to the outside.
+- 🇬🇧 When establishing connections on the client side, the authorization token is visible in the headers, so I decided to use a proxy - the svelte server acts as an intermediary in the request between the client and the API, thanks to which the token is not visible to the outside.

+- 🇬🇧 Unlike other frameworks, Svelte offers fast, built-in, and intuitive store management.
+However, for such a small application, I don't think it's necessary to declare a store.
 ---

 ## 📝 License